 - Water flosser.
-While on braces, you might find yourself on the lookout for something that’s both convenient yet effective.
+While wearing braces, you might find yourself on the lookout for something that’s both convenient yet effective.
 Fortunately, the water flosser is just that.
-Unlike your typical floss, you’re less likely to add more to what’s stuck between your wires with a water flosser.
+Unlike typical floss, you’re less likely to add more to what’s stuck between your wires with a water flosser.
 And because you can adjust the jet stream, reaching those tight crevices become more accessible (and more effective).

 If you’re looking for something slow but cheap, persistence is key

 - Thoroughly brush your teeth with a thin-bristled toothbrush.
-You can never go wrong with soft, thin bristles.
-Especially if you have braces.
+You can never go wrong with soft, thin bristles, especially if you have braces.
 They’re not only soft enough to steer clear of brace damage but narrow enough to get into those hard-to-reach spots.
 Brush both your wires and teeth for maximum effectiveness.

 - Waxed dental floss is your best friend.
 Yes, you’ll still need to floss—unless you want that icky bacterial build-up, that is.
 In this case, opt for waxed dental floss to prevent it from snagging on the wires.
 Thread them under the wires before you floss between your teeth, and you should be good to go.